 The Rockwell, Kensington

-This place is a gem (and a recent discovery) and I can’t see us staying anywhere else in future.
+This place is a gem and I can’t see us staying anywhere else in future.
 The location is fantastic – less than 5 mins walk from Earl’s Court Tube station on the Picadilly line which also means you can get the Tube directly from Heathrow and it’s only a 40 minute journey.
 The surrounding area is gorgeous with beautiful whitewashed houses, charming streets with mews houses, and trees and flowers everywhere.
-And very safe to walk around.
-The hotel is clean and modern with original art everywhere.
+Décor is clean and modern with original art everywhere.
 We were extra-delighted to be given a free upgrade to a suite upon arrival.
 Such a treat!
 We had a lovely room with a huge window which looked out on some trees and beautiful town houses.
 And even though it faced the main street, the windows were soundproof.
 We had a mezzanine level with a living area and TV, and the bedroom itself had a really comfy bed.
-I slept like a log.
 The bathroom had White Company toiletries including sleep spray for your pillow which I thought was a nice touch.And one of the highlights for me: a wonderful breakfast.
 I don’t say that often about hotels but it was really good.
 The buffet had granola, a variety of seeds, nuts and dried fruit, really fresh crusty bread with cheeses and meats, and the scrambled eggs were buttery and delicious.
 Great coffee too.
 The room itself is bright and airy and all the staff were friendly and chatty.
 A lovely way to start the day.
 Also, wait for it, it’s really good value for London.
 I can’t say anymore other than we’ll be back!!

 Qbic Hotel, Whitechapel